Steve Bannon (Getty Images)

 The light gray spot in the center is the tin roof of one of the cabins.

-Here is a gallery of photos from 2009, when we hiked down to the abandoned cabins.
+Here is a gallery of other photos from 2009, when we hiked down to the abandoned cabins.

 In 1989, while living in Hollywood, Janice and I were fed up with hearing gunfire and police helicopters almost every night.
 We saw an ad for a rental in Malibu—“Stream!
 Trees!
 Boulders!"
 I decided to take a look.
-I picked up the landlady at her home in Santa Monica, and we drove up to the locked gate at the end of Trancas Canyon.
-There was no automatic opener.
-I had to get out and unlock the padlocked chain.
+I picked up the landlady at her home in Santa Monica, and we drove through Malibu and up Trancas Canyon Road to a locked gate.
+There was no automatic opener; I had to get out and unlock a combination padlock on a chain.
 My first ride down that long, bumpy, narrow dirt road at the edge of a cliff was a bit scary.
-When we arrived at the flat area by the creek, there were two 300-square-foot cabins about 25 feet apart, under a canopy of spreading oaks.
+We went a mile down to a flat area at the creek bottom, where there were two 300-square-foot tin-roofed cabins about 25 feet apart, under a canopy of spreading oaks.
 (Now I am hoping those old trees are not fully dead, and can regenerate new foliage.)
 The cabins had been uninhabited for almost a year, and they were in pretty bad shape—you could see daylight through the walls.
 In one, the old asphalt floor tile was shattered, and there was the strong aroma of rat urine.
 I thought, “I can’t bring my future bride to live in a place like this.”
-But when I went home and told Janice about it, she was intrigued, so we went back, with my contractor brother-in-law Mike, and decided we could make it work, even though the landlady wasn’t willing to pay for any improvements.
+But when I went home and told Janice about it, she was intrigued, so we went back, with our contractor brother-in-law Mike, and decided we could make it work, even though the landlady wasn’t willing to pay for any improvements.

-The cabins were in a forty-acre plot owned by our landlady.
+The cabins were on a forty-acre plot owned by our landlady.
 Our closest neighbor was almost a mile up the dirt road..

-The water well wasn’t working, but Mike trailered down a 150-hp air compressor, we ran the hose a hundred feet down the well pipe, and blew it out.
+The water well wasn’t working, but Mike trailered down a 150-horsepower air compressor, we ran the hose a hundred feet down the well pipe, and blew it out.
 All sorts of stuff came up in the geyser that erupted—wine bottles, dead rats, etc. The previous tenant had left on bad terms, and sabotaged the well.
 After that, the well worked great and was very productive.
+But we used that water only for showering and washing dishes.

-I installed a solar panel array, charging a dozen marine batteries that powered our lights (12-volt automobile backup bulbs) and a DC-to-AC converter for our computer and TV (although we had no reception or cable or dish; we just watched rented VHS tapes).
+I installed a solar panel array, charging a bank of a dozen marine batteries that powered our interior lighting (12-volt automobile backup bulbs) and a DC-to-AC converter for our computer and TV (although we had no reception or cable or dish; we just watched rented VHS tapes).

-I also bought a propane-powered generator, that we used to pump well water into a holding tank, and to run the microwave oven.
+I also bought a propane-powered 6500W generator, that we used to pump well water into a holding tank, and to run the microwave oven.
+(I installed a remote generator switch in the kitchen.)
 We didn’t bother with a clothes washer, because the iron content in the well water would have turned everything brown, so we made trips to a laundromat in Oxnard.
+(No laundromats in Malibu!)
 I hauled in 5-gallon jugs of purified water for drinking and cooking; Arrowhead and Sparkletts refused to drive down the dirt road.

 Our refrigerator was a Swedish-made Sibir that operated on propane and worked through an absorption process.
 I refilled 5-gal propane tanks that we used for the fridge, generator, bathroom heater, and a little wall-mounted, on-demand Paloma water heater.
 We could take hot showers as long as we wanted.
 We didn’t turn brown.

-Our wedding ceremony was held there under the oaks, in 1990, with 100 guests.
+Our wedding ceremony was held on the cabin grounds under the oaks, in 1990, with 100 guests.
 Legendary Malibu Judge John Merrick officiated.
 He had married Sean Penn and Madonna four years earlier, and he told me that he liked our wedding better.
 We had a barbecue and served a few crawfish I had caught in the creek.
 A Cajun band, Lisa Haley and the Zydecats, performed.
 The accordion player, Joe Simien, showed us how to cook the crawfish.

 We felt as if we were living in our own national park.
-Every night we fell asleep to the sound of the rushing water (except in the height of summer, when the creek was a still pond), and the rhythmic, gentle cacophony of a hundred croaking bullfrogs.
-And sometimes the yipping of coyotes in the distance.
+Every night we fell asleep to the sound of the rushing water (and chanting Chumash spirit voices?) and the rhythmic, gentle cacophony of a hundred croaking bullfrogs.
+And often the yipping of coyotes in the distance.
+More than one spring, the heavy rains made the creek a raging torrent, so loud in the cabins that we couldn't hear our TV.

 Evelyn Kincaid used to regale us with stories of the old Malibu and her family’s interactions with the Rindges and the Deckers.
 The Kincaids had a sort of rivalry/feud with those other pioneer families.
 However, when the Kincaid home burned down in 1934, the Rindges were kind enough to let the Kincaid family stay in a line shack of theirs, near Trancas Cyn.
 Rd and PCH, where the Malibu Garden Center operated until recently.
 Now there are many shops in the location, behind Vintage Grocers.